HOLLOW-Ai/sql-projects/nypd-complaints-2020/info.md

 # Dataset
 The dataset can be downloaded [here](https://projects.propublica.org/datastore/#civilian-complaints-against-new-york-city-police-officers).

 The dataset contains over 12,000 civilian complaints filed against New York City police officers from September 1985 to January 2020.
 The dataset contains only complaints about closed cases for police officers who are still on the force as of late June 2020 with at least one substantiated allegation against them.
 More context can be found in the above link.

-## Fields
+CCRB = Civilian Complaint Review Board

+## Field Names and Definitions
 For this dataset, I changed a few of the field names for better readability.
 The field information was taken from the data layout sheet included with the dataset download.

 - `officer_id`: Unique ID of the officer